Skip to content

 Jira Server Issue Update Option Details

 The Add to Jira issues (expert option) allows to configure the type of Teamscale analysis results appended to Jira issues as well as the destination field(s) of Teamscale-generated data in matched issues.
-Following analysis results can be appended to matched Jira issues:
+The following analysis results can be appended to matched Jira issues:

 • Findings balance suboption allows to update Jira issue(s) with finding badges that contain the counts of added/removed/changed code findings introduced by the respective issue(s).